How to create a new offer in Chargebee Retention?

 • Plan Change: "Swap from 12 to 8 meals per week"

-• Support & Training: "Schedule time with an expert today"
+• Support & training: "Schedule time with an expert today"

 • Customer feedback: "Tell us where we went wrong"

-Offer Actions:
+Offer Editor

 Related Articles